ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/monday/software.md

 	nano ~/.bash_profile

 Add the export line from above to the file and save it.
 Now, whenever you log in, the export command will automatically run.

+We should also add "." to our PATH so that we can run things that are in our current directory.
+So edit your .bash_profile again and add "." to the PATH variable (remember to separate it with a ":"):

+	export PATH=$PATH:<add the path from the pwd command here>:.

 ---